-Motion Is Medicine: My Breakthrough Came Via the Joys of Dance Therapy
+Motion Is Medicine: My Breakthrough Came Via the Joys of Therapeutic Dance

 Somatic therapy uses movement to balance mind and body.
 It may alleviate areas of stress or emotional pain.
 Put on some music to explore healing moves at home.

 Movement has always been a natural and pure form of expression for me, from taking modern dance as an adolescent to working up a sweat grooving to house music with my girlfriends in college.
 In my grown and sexy years, I continue to move and shake in Zumba or African dance classes or prancing around the apartment, catching major side-eye from my cat.